Providing software solutions since 1976

 Training & Books

-Clinical Trials Using SAS: Classical, Adaptive, and Bayesian Methods, edited by Sandeep Menon, Ph.D., MPH, and Richard C. Zink, Ph.D., describes design and analysis methods and provides real-world examples and sample SAS code; taken together, these enable users to readily apply clinical trial design methodologies in practice.
-Clinical Trials Using SAS is unique and multifaceted, covering several domains of clinical trial design, including classical, group sequential, adaptive, and Bayesian methods applicable to and widely used in various phases of pharmaceutical development.
-Topics covered include, but are not limited to, dose-response and dose-escalation designs; sequential methods to stop trials early for overwhelming efficacy, safety, or futility; Bayesian designs that incorporate historical data; adaptive sample size re-estimation; adaptive randomization to allocate subjects to more effective treatments; and population enrichment designs.
+Unique and multifaceted, Modern Approaches to Clinical Trials Using SAS: Classical, Adaptive, and Bayesian Methods, edited by Sandeep M. Menon and Richard C. Zink, thoroughly covers several domains of modern clinical trial design: classical, group sequential, adaptive, and Bayesian methods that are applicable to and widely used in various phases of pharmaceutical development.
+Written for biostatisticians, pharmacometricians, clinical developers, and statistical programmers involved in the design, analysis, and interpretation of clinical trials, as well as students in graduate and postgraduate programs in statistics or biostatistics, the book touches on a wide variety of topics, including dose-response and dose-escalation designs; sequential methods to stop trials early for overwhelming efficacy, safety, or futility; Bayesian designs that incorporate historical data; adaptive sample size re-estimation; adaptive randomization to allocate subjects to more effective treatments; and population enrichment designs.
 Methods are illustrated using clinical trials from diverse therapeutic areas, including dermatology, endocrinology, infectious disease, neurology, oncology, and rheumatology.
-Individual chapters are authored by renowned contributors from the pharmaceutical industry or academia.
+Individual chapters are authored by renowned contributors, experts, and key opinion leaders from the pharmaceutical/medical device industry or academia.
+Numerous real-world examples and sample SAS code enable users to readily apply novel clinical trial design and analysis methodologies in practice.